alexts8/MusicVisuals/README.md

 Good time management is key when completing an assignment, and we are proud of how we started working in a timely manner and the fact that we did not do need to rush any aspect of the assignment, as this would not only have led to more stress but also worsened the caliber of our project.

+We worked as a team and utilizing different skills and knowlegdge to create this project, we brought together interesting ideas that we could all agree on.
+We were able to help each other in times of need and collaberated in a professional and friendly manner.
+We are proud to be able to learn something new by doing this project in areas such as mathematics and physics using processing as well as the different algorithms creating captivating visuals.

 # Markdown Tutorial